chrisport/chrisport.github.io/_posts/2014-09-08-property-change-listener.markdown

     }
 }
 {% endhighlight %}
 As you can see, we were using an abstract class to inherit the common functions.
-As an excuse I can say we were young and inexperienced.
 Refactoring this to a component would make Profile implementation look like the next one, PropertyChangeListener.

 ### PropertyChangeListener